SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 The values in an array are called elements.

 # Real-Life Example
-Imagine a train which has wagons, and each wagon - passengers.
+Imagine a train with multiple wagons and passengers riding in each wagon.

 Now imagine this as an array of integers, each element represent a wagon and its value is the passengers.